Description of the Course

 On any golf course, especially near the sea, the wind can be a factor.
 Valderrama is unusual in that it has two prevailing winds.
 The Poniente (from the West) is hot and dry in summer after crossing the plains.
 The humid and more temperate Levante (easterly, from the sea) causes less of a problem.

-The superb condition of the course is owed partly to the fact that Ortiz-Patiño´s commitment to it is total, extending literally to the grass-roots level.
-The president of Valderrama has an expert knowledge of all aspects of golf course management.
-He personally supervises every maintenance routine, as well as the design and carrying out of improvements.
-His standing in the specialized field of course superintendent is attested to by the membership of official working groups and research committees at the highest level, including the USGA and Royal & Ancient.
-Ortiz-Patiño keeps his expertise up-to-date and is as much at home at a superintendents´ convention or seminar in the U.S. as anywhere else.
+The superb condition of the course is owed partly to the fact that the late Ortiz-Patiño´s commitment to it was total, extending literally to the grass-roots level.
+The late president of Valderrama had an expert knowledge of all aspects of golf course management.
+He personally supervised every maintenance routine, as well as the design and carrying out of improvements.
+His standing in the specialized field of course superintendent was attested to by the membership of official working groups and research committees at the highest level, including the USGA and Royal & Ancient.
+Ortiz-Patiño kept his expertise up-to-date and is was much at home at a superintendents´ convention or seminar in the U.S. as anywhere else.

 As a result, Valderrama´s fairways have been described by top professionals and leading writers as the best in Europe, if not the world.
 They are covered with the finest strain of grass, Tifway 419, as are the tees and roughs.
 On the greens and aprons, the grass is Penncross, a variety of creeping Bentgrass.
 The roughs around the greens are Penncross mixed with three varieties of Ryegrass.